Perez eclipses Thomas to win CIMB Classic

 “I was definitely low on gas.
 It’s been a great but a long year,” he said.

 “I really played well the last two days, which was nice to see.
-I just didn’t make enough putts and didn’t capitalize on enough opportunities to have a really good finish.”
+I just didn’t make enough putts and didn’t capitalise on enough opportunities to have a really good finish.”

 The 24-year-old American had a breakthrough season in 2016-17, racking up five wins including his maiden major victory.

-Other favorites at the CIMB also fared poorly, with Japan’s Hideki Matsuyama finishing tied for fifth and India’s Anirban Lahiri tied for 10th.
+Other favourites at the CIMB also fared poorly, with Japan’s Hideki Matsuyama finishing tied for fifth and India’s Anirban Lahiri tied for 10th.

 Perez gets the $1.26 million prize purse and 500 FedEX Cup points for his win.
 The $7 million CIMB Classic is co-sanctioned by the PGA Tour and Asian Tour.